lhchi04/Food-Pantry/README.md

 1. **User Authentication**: The Main Service sends user authentication requests to the User Service, including login credentials and registration data.
 2. **User Profile Management**: The User Service provides endpoints for managing user profiles, allowing the Main Service to retrieve and update user information.

-### Main Service and Catalogue Service
+### Main Service and Pantry Service
-1. **Ingredient Catalog**: The Catalogue Service sends ingredient data to the Main Service, allowing users to browse and select ingredients for recipe generation.
+1. **Ingredient Pantry**: The Pantry Service sends ingredient data to the Main Service, allowing users to browse and select ingredients for recipe generation.

 ### Main Service and Recipe Service
 1. **Recipe Generation Requests**: The Main Service forwards user-selected ingredients and preferences to the Recipe Service to generate personalized recipes.